 The gut microbiota of bank voles has been mainly examined in the context of exposure to radioactive pollutants (e.g., Lavrinienko (2018), but see Knowles et al. (2019)).
 In this study, we focused on localities sampled at a regional scale (100 km) along a North-South gradient in Eastern France.

-We found significant inter-individual variations in the gut bacteriota composition although intrinsic factors such as gender and age played little role.
-Interestingly, we found that all individuals were clustered within two distinct enterotypes (Arumugam et al., 2011).
+We found significant inter-individual variations in the gut bacteriota composition although host factors such as gender and age played little role.
+Interestingly, we found that all individuals were clustered within two groups, which could be distinct enterotypes if longitudinal surveys confirmed this clustering through time (Arumugam et al., 2011).
 Enterotypes have already been described in wild rodents (Goertz et al., 2019; Li et al., 2016), and they might reflect distinct ways of generating energy from substrates available in the digestive tract, as well as differences in diet (Rinninella et al., 2019; Wang et al., 2014).
-In bank voles, these enterotypes could be associated with different diets, one oriented toward seeds and plants and another one toward insects and berries.
+These enterotypes could be associated with different diets in bank voles: one oriented toward seeds and plants and another one toward insects and berries.
 Indeed, enterotype 1 is characterized by families (namely, Helicobacteraceae, Lachnospiraceae and Muribaculaceae) that are involved in the breakdown of carbohydrates, fermentation of plant saccharid and degradation of glycan (see refs in Goertz et al., 2019).
 These families are also predictive signals of a high-fat diet in mice (Bowerman et al., 2021; Rodriguez-Daza et al., 2020).
-In the opposite, enterotype 2 is characterized by families (namely, Lactobacillae and Eggerthellaceae) that can be involved in the digestion of fermented food (e.g., rodent food store over winter), and insect skeleton (see refs in Maurice et al., 2015) or in the degradation of polyphenol (Rodriguez-Daza et al., 2020).
+Conversely, enterotype 2 is characterized by families (namely, Lactobacillae and Eggerthellaceae) that can be involved in the digestion of fermented food (e.g., rodent food store over winter), and insect skeleton (see refs in Maurice et al., 2015) or in the degradation of polyphenol (Rodriguez-Daza et al., 2020).
 All these aliments have varying nutritional and chemical composition and may be part of bank vole diet (Ecke et al., 2018).
 The fraction of these different types of resources in bank vole diet may vary with resource preference or availabilities, reproductive status, sampling date and location (e.g., Maurice et al., 2015).
 It would be interesting to develop semi-natural experiments to survey rodent diet and gut microbiome through time, and analyse the link with enterotypes in bank voles (Wang et al., 2014).

-There are now many evidence that geographical location is likely to shape variations in gut bacteriota composition between localities sampled and studies.
+There are now many evidence that the environment in which hosts evolve (through abiotic and biotic factors) is likely to shape variations in gut bacteriota composition between localities sampled and studies.
 Previous works have already shown that the structure of rodent gut microbiota varied between localities at large spatial scales due to biogeographic or genetic factors (Linnenbrink et al., 2013).
 Geographic variability has also been found at smaller spatial scales (e.g., few km Goertz et al., 2019).
 Here, our results provide significant evidence for spatial structure of gut bacteriota between bank vole populations that are between 50 and 130 km away, with no clear barrier to dispersal or gene flow (Dubois et al., 2018).